-Just take a deep breath, because it is possible to breast feed twins, without either baby suffering from sharing their mother’s milk.
-Here are some tips that can help you to breast feed your twins.
+You know that breastfeeding your infant provides an opportunity for bonding while providing health benefits for your child.
+However, it can be daunting to find out that you’ll have to breastfeed two infants at the same time!
+Just take a deep breath, because it is possible to breastfeed twins, without either baby suffering from sharing their mother’s milk.
+Here are some tips that can help you to breastfeed your twins!

 - Breast Feed on Cue Not on Schedule- When feeding twins you shouldn’t rush to get them on a feeding schedule.
-Instead you need to feed your babies on demand or cue.
-Keep in mind that twins are often born prematurely and therefore eat smaller amounts, but need to eat more often than most full term infants.
-In addition, twins, even identical twins, are individuals and therefore may not want or need to eat at exactly the same time.
+Instead, you need to feed your babies on demand or cue.
+Keep in mind that twins are often born prematurely and therefore eat smaller amounts, but need to eat more often than most full-term infants.
+In addition, twins, even identical twins, are individuals and therefore may not want or need to eat at the same time.
 By feeding your baby as they demand food you can better meet their individual needs.

-- Breast Feed or Pump to Encourage More Milk Production- If you are having difficult producing enough milk to breast feed exclusively, you still need to breast feed or pump 8 times during a twenty-four hour period.
-Make sure that pump or breast feed during the night to help keep up your milk supply and encourage more milk to flow.
+- Breast Feed or Pump to Encourage More Milk Production- If you are having difficulty producing enough milk to breastfeed exclusively, you still need to breastfeed or pump 8 times during a twenty-four hour period.
+Make sure that pump or breastfeed during the night to help keep up your milk supply and encourage more milk to flow.

-- If Supplemental Feedings are Needed Alternate Between Infants- If you find that you need to supplement feedings in order to supply both babies with enough milk to stay healthy then alternate those supplemental feeding between infants, breast feeding one infant one time and the other twin the next so that both babies get the benefits only breast milk can supply.
+- If Supplemental Feedings are Needed Alternate Between Infants- If you find that you need to supplement feedings to supply both babies with enough milk to stay healthy then alternate those supplemental feeding between infants, breastfeeding one infant one time and the other twin the next so that both babies get the benefits only breast milk can supply.